 Trade secrets and restrictive covenants

-Intellectual Property Who owns IP rights created by employees during the course of their employment?
 Intellectual property created by employees in the course of their employment generally belongs to the employer.
-For patents, the right to register belongs to the employer following a recent revision to the Patent Act.
+For patents, the right to register belongs to the employer following a recent revision to the Patent Act if an agreement, work rules or any other contract provide that the right to obtain a patent for an employee invention belongs to the employer (in the absence of any such provision, the right to obtain a patent belongs to the employee).
+If the employer has the right to obtain a patent, the employee inventor is entitled to receive a reasonable remuneration or other economic benefit.
 Compensation payable to an employee inventor (often nominal compared to the huge profits that can be derived from the invention) can be a source of dispute; thus, in-house remuneration rules should be established in advance.

 - they have been expressly agreed;

 - they are reasonable in terms of their duration and territorial scope; and

 - the employer has a legitimate interest in protecting its interests (eg, confidential information or trade connections).

 No particular class of employees is targeted or exempted by law; however, in principle, it may be difficult to justify a non-compete agreement for a menial job or job with no exposure to trade secrets, proprietary knowledge or specific know-how.
 Under case law, no compensation is required to enforce a non-compete agreement, although this may change in the future (and compensation can be a factor considered positively by the courts to validate a non-compete covenant).

 Are there specific laws on the procedures employers must follow with regard to discipline and grievance procedures?

 The work rules usually detail disciplinary actions and the range of penalties available to employers.
 While discipline and grievance procedures can be briefly addressed (eg, as in the Ministry of Health, Labour and Welfare’s guidelines on sexual harassment), they are generally not detailed.
 The work rules typically do not detail discipline and grievance procedures.